openziti/ziti-tunnel-sdk-c/docker/README.md

 ## Use Case: Intercepting Proxy and Nameserver

 This use case involves deploying the OpenZiti tunneler as an intercepting proxy with a built-in nameserver.
-You will use the `openziti/ziti-edge-tunnel` container image for this use case.
+Use the `openziti/ziti-edge-tunnel` container image for this case.

-The "run" mode provides a built-in nameserver and intercepting proxy that captures network traffic destined for OpenZiti Services.
-"Run" mode requires elevated privileges to configure the OS with a DNS resolver and IP routes.
+The "run" mode requires elevated privileges to configure the OS with a DNS resolver and IP routes.

 ### Container Image `openziti/ziti-edge-tunnel`